Human-Connection/Human-Connection/webapp/README.md

 - **assets** contains icons, images and logos in `svg` format
 - **components** are the generic building blocks of the app – small, reusable and usually not coupled to state
 - **features** are composed of components but tied to a particular function of the app (e.g. `comment` or `post`)
+- **layouts** can use components to create templates for pages
-- **pages** are the entry points for all `routes` in the app and are composed of features and components
+- **pages** are the entry points for all `routes` in the app and are composed of layouts, features and components
 - **styles** holds all shared SCSS files such as `variables` and `mixins`